🎹 Usage

 Arguments

-Arguments are always mandatory and must be provided by the user.
+Arguments usually indicate mandatory values that must be provided by the user.

 An argument that starts with a - character can be wrongly interpreted as an option.
 You can use -- to mark the separation between options and commands.
 E.g. valet my-command -- -my-argument- allows to interpret -my-argument- as the first and only argument of my-command instead of an option.